 The ACCC’s enforcement response will be proportionate to the conduct and resulting harm, and the implementation of the ACCC’s enforcement policy is governed by the following guiding principles:

 - Transparency—this has two aspects:

 - the ACCC’s decision-making takes place within rigorous corporate governance processes and is able to be reviewed by a range of agencies, including the Commonwealth Ombudsman and the courts

-- the ACCC does not do private deals—every enforcement matter that is dealt with through litigation or formal resolution is made public.
+- the ACCC does not do private deals—enforcement matters that are dealt with through litigation or formal resolution are made public

 - Confidentiality—in general, investigations are conducted confidentially and the ACCC does not comment on matters it may or may not be investigating; however, the ACCC may make a statement about an investigation where a matter is already in the public domain and the ACCC considers it to be in the public interest to do so